Popularity: Very High

 Attention: Rocks, Cars

-Nissakia is not your typical Greek beach of golden sand and turquoise waters, as is typically depicted on post cards.
-Very small stony beach with sand and pebbles, covered with a thick layer of sea weed and with some dirt at the shore.
+Nissakia is not your typical Greek beach of golden sand and turquoise waters: very small stony beach with sand and pebbles, covered with a thick layer of sea weed and with some dirt at the shore.
 It does not draw sunbathers.
 The spot attracts a lot of windsurfers and kitesurfers, so it might get ultra-crowded.
 Not ideal for beginners.
 Also, there is very little space for taking-off and landing a kite.

 Artemida (or Loutsa) is situated in east Attica and is a suburban town about 35 km east of Athens center, 14 km northeast of the Eleftherios Venizelos International Airport and south of Rafina Port.